kura197/kuracc/README.md

 # kuracc

-A self-hosted C compiler made to study how compilers work.
+A self-hosted C compiler I made to learn how compilers work.
 There are many unimplemented things.

 ## Usage